espressif/esp-matter/docs/en/developing.rst

 ^^^^^^^^^^^^^^^^^^

 -  Typically, the data model is defined in the example's *app_main.cpp*.
-   First off we start by creating the Matter node, which is the root of the Data Model.
+   First off we start by creating a Matter node, which is the root of the Data Model.

    ::